aeonSolutions/AeonLabs-Nextion-7--LCD-Touch-PCB-Addon-/README.md

 [![First Firmware download of AeonLabs's USB to UART TTL Burner](https://res.cloudinary.com/marcomontalbano/image/upload/v1653811888/video_to_markdown/images/youtube--EkAStzBm8CE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=EkAStzBm8CE "First Firmware download of AeonLabs's USB to UART TTL Burner")

 ## Download options
-Download this repository if you need the KiCad Files.
-Or, download the Gerber files in the release section of this repository
+Download this repository if you need the KiCad Files. or, download the Gerber files in the release section of this repository

 ## Liked it ?
 Get a Free PCB for yourself
 Send me your Device or hardware and i will design a custom PCB for it.
 Free of charge.
 Contact-me on WhatsApp or email for more info.